8 min read

 The digital and online world is changing quickly and constantly.
 Systems and security is like a world-wide game that everyone can have a go at cracking.
 But how does the world of cyber security look today compared to a few years ago?
 And what’s in store for the future?

-We spoke to some of the Tech Nation Cyber 1.0 programme cohort, Randal Pinto from Red Sift and Oz Alashe from Cybsafe, as well as programme scale coaches Dave Palmer from Darktrace and James Chappel from Digital Shadows, about the past, present and future of cyber security in the UK and beyond.
+We spoke to some of the Tech Nation Cyber 1.0 programme cohort (applications for Cyber 2.0 are now open), Randal Pinto from Red Sift and Oz Alashe from Cybsafe, as well as programme scale coaches Dave Palmer from Darktrace and James Chappel from Digital Shadows, about the past, present and future of cyber security in the UK and beyond.